Reality TV Shows Can Be A Turning Point In An Actor's Career: Vishal Aditya Singh | ExBulletin

 Reality TV Shows Can Be A Turning Point In An Actor’s Career: Vishal Aditya Singh

-TV actor Vishal Aditya Singh, who rose to fame thanks to his stint on Bigg Boss and is now preparing for Khatron Ke Khiladi, believes reality shows can boost an artist’s career.
+Mumbai, Jul 11 (PTI) TV actor Vishal Aditya Singh, who rose to fame thanks to his stint on Bigg Boss and is now preparing for Khatron Ke Khiladi, believes reality shows can boost an artist’s career .

 The 33-year-old actor, known for appearing in shows such as Begusarai, Chandrakanta, Kullfi Kumarr Bajewala, has appeared on reality shows like Nach Baliye and Bigg Boss 13, hosted by Salman Khan, where he became the second finalist.

-Citing an example of his post in his life, “Bigg Boss,” the actor said he has become a household name and now audiences want to know more about him.
+Citing an example from his life post, “Bigg Boss,” the actor said he has become a household name and now audiences want to know more about him.

 “In addition, your market value increases in a certain way,” he added.